cogentcore/cogent/glide/README.md

 Glide is GoGi-based Lightweight Internet Display Engine (i.e., a web browser in native Go)

-No plans to actually write this for a while, but just bookmarking the name, which fits with the other major apps based on GoGi, featuring the same basic letters (gide, grid, glide).
+No plans to actually write this for a while, but just bookmarking the name, which fits with the other major apps based on GoGi, featuring the same basic letters (code, grid, glide).

 *Glide* connotes a lightweight floating feeling as you surf the gentle breezes of the interwebs.
 And the lightweight nature of the codebase, which leverages the extensive HTML / CSS based nature of GoGi, so that the main work is just parsing the HTML and turning it into the DOM tree, which is just the corresponding GoGi scenegraph.
 Probably have to add a few tweaks and widgets or something but really basic rendering should happen almost immediately, which is what will lead to a seductive feeling of gliding through development, which will result in entirely too much time spent in coding bliss :)